qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/migration/migration_from_2_x.rst

 * Modern: shadows and rounded borders no longer available in IE 8
 * Classic: shadows no longer available in IE 8; text fields and text areas only with single not double borders

+This is also relevant if you used some of the decorators for your custom widgets.
+They might have been renamed or deleted.

 Custom Themes
 =============